Seaus-tech/.github/profile/README.md

 # Seaus Tech

-  We build developer tools and productivity apps for macOS and the terminal.
+  We build developer tools and productivity apps for OS and the terminal.

   ## Projects